 What is PDI?

-PDI (or Pre-delivery Inspection) ensures that a newly bought vehicle is ready for the road and safe to drive before handing it over to the customer.
-It is usually performed at the dealership, where inspectors check every aspect of the vehicle such as the fuel and exhaust system, engine compartment, and electrical controls.
+Pre-delivery Inspection (PDI) is the final check car dealers perform to ensure that a newly bought vehicle is ready for the road and safe to drive before handing it over to the customer.
+It is usually conducted at the dealership, where inspectors examine every aspect of the vehicle such as the fuel and exhaust system, engine compartment, and electrical controls.
 PDIs also include a road test to ensure general steering and handling, transmission, and brake operation are in good working condition.

-A PDI checklist is used by vehicle inspectors to assess vehicles’ operating conditions and compliance with safety regulatory standards before selling to customers.
-Using a PDI checklist can help lessen vehicles that come back to the dealership with problems, prevent costly recalls, and gain a high reputation of consistent quality for the dealership.
+A PDI checklist is a tool used by vehicle inspectors to assess vehicles’ operating conditions and compliance with safety regulatory standards before selling to customers.
+Using a PDI checklist can help proactively repair identified issues, lessen vehicles that come back to the dealership with problems, prevent costly recalls, and gain a high reputation of consistent quality for the dealership.

 Missed Delivery Commitments